Gerzofsky announces campaign to return to Maine Senate

-BRUNSWICK — Former Sen. Stan Gerzofsky has been “recharging (his) batteries” for the last four years and is ready and waiting to run for his old seat representing district 24 in the Maine State Senate.
+BRUNSWICK — Former Sen. Stan Gerzofsky has been “recharging (his) batteries” for the past four years and is ready and waiting to run for his old seat representing District 24 in the Maine State Senate.

-Gerzofsky was first elected to the Maine House of Representatives from Brunswick in 2000, and served four terms before running for and winning the race for Senate District 24, which encompasses Brunswick, Freeport, Harpswell, North Yarmouth and Pownal.
-He served another four terms and was termed out in 2016 and replaced by Everett “Brownie” Carson.
+Gerzofsky was first elected to the Maine House of Representatives from Brunswick in 2000, and served four terms before running for and winning the race for Senate District 24, which includes Brunswick, Freeport, Harpswell, North Yarmouth and Pownal.
+He served another four terms and termed out in 2016, replaced by Everett “Brownie” Carson.

 “I’ve known (Carson) for a long time,” Gerzofsky said Friday, “and as long as he was enjoying it, I wouldn’t try to usurp that.
 If not, I would then be running for my old seat again.”